dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 Application packages should check in the lockfile to source control;
 this ensures the application will use the exact same versions of all dependencies for all developers and when deployed to production.
-Library packages should not check in the lockfile, though, since they're expected to work with a range of dependency versions.
+Regular packages should not check in the lockfile, though, since they're expected to work with a range of dependency versions.

 If a lockfile already exists, `dart pub get` uses the versions of dependencies